archiep123/Basic-Screening-Tool/README.md

 #### 200-Day Average Change %:

 Intention: reward companies whose current share prices are significantly above their 200DMA.
 This metric will generously score early breakouts, as well as more established share price trends.
 However, due to the lag in the moving average, it is sensitive to the current share price.
-Consequently, it can be vulnerable to misleading signals caused by short-term, intense share price changes that quickly reverse.
+Consequently, it can be vulnerable to misleading signals caused by short-term, intense current share price changes that quickly reverse.

-# Program Logic Comments
+## Program Logic Comments

 Note: For the list of mega-cap tech stocks that the screener analyses, most of the edge case adjustments are unlikely to be necessary and are simply added for practice.